Paulo Pereira (handballer): Spain

 In 2006, Pereira moved to the Spanish second-division club C.B.
 Cangas, with whom he finished sixth and eighth in Honor Plata.

 Angola

-In 2009, he became Angola's national head coach, leading the team to victory in the 2010 Women's Handball Africa Championship.
-He also coached the Atlético Sport Aviação (ASA) women's team in 2008 and CD Primeiro de Agosto from 2010 to 2013, leading them to win the Angola Women's Handball League Cup in 2011.
+In 2009, he became Angola's national head coach, leading the team to victory in the 2010 African Women's Handball Championship.
+He also lead them at the 2009 World Women's Handball Championship, where they finished 11th.
+At the same time he also coached the Atlético Sport Aviação (ASA) women's team in 2008 and CD Primeiro de Agosto from 2010 to 2013, leading them to win the Angola Women's Handball League Cup in 2011.

 Tunisia

-In 2013, Pereira took over the Tunisian women's national handball team, winning the 2014 Women's Handball Africa Championship (their first champion win in this tournament since 1976).
+In 2013, Pereira took over the Tunisian women's national handball team.
+His first tournament was the 2013 World Women's Handball Championship.
+A year later he won the 2014 African Women's Handball Championship (their first champion win in this tournament since 1976).

 In 2015, he coached the Tunisian club Espérance Sportive de Tunis.

 Back to Portugal

 In 2016, the Portuguese Handball Federation named him the new head coach for the Portugal national team, then extended his contract until the summer of 2023.

 He is best known for leading his national team to their best place in history, reaching the sixth place at the EHF EURO 2020 tournament.
 A monumental achievement for a team that had not been qualified for the competition for 14 years and over seven times of qualification.
 He led the team to compete for the first time in the men's Olympic handball tournament at the 2020 Summer Olympics in Tokyo, finishing in ninth place.
 In 2021, he qualified the team for the World Championship after 17 years of absence (2003) and led them to an all-time best tenth place.